 For instance, if you and your spouse both live in Wayne County, you would file for divorce in Wayne County.
 If you remained in Wayne County, while your spouse moved to a different county or state, you could still file the divorce complaint in Wayne County.

-What Are the Grounds for an Absolute Divorce in North Carolina?
+What Are the Grounds for an Absolute Divorce in Goldsboro?

 North Carolina is a “no-fault divorce” state.
 To obtain a divorce, you do not need to show that one spouse did something wrong.
 Instead, you must establish either of these two grounds for a divorce: